um-grex/grex-docs/content/english/ood/_index.md

 [OpenOnDemand](https://openondemand.org/ "OpenOnDemand") or __OOD__ for short, is an open source Web portal for High-Performance computing, developed at Ohio Supercomputing Center.
 OOD makes it easier for beginner HPC users to access the resources via a Web interface.
 OOD also allows for interactive, visualization and other Linux Desktop applications to be accessed on HPC systems via a convenient Web user interface.

 Since the end of __October 2021__, OpenOnDemand version 2 is officially in production on Grex.

 Since the beginning of __January 2023__, OpenOnDemand version 3 is officially in production on Grex.

+Since the beginning of __February 2025__, OpenOnDemand version 4 is officially in production on Grex.

 For more general OOD information, see the [OpenOnDemand paper](https://joss.theoj.org/papers/10.21105/joss.00622 "OpenOnDemand Paper")